Table of Contents

 Interesting times lie ahead for blockchain analytics.
 Yet, the goal remains the same: creating systems and tools that help us glean impactful insights from the publicly available blockchain data.
 Just like blockchain analytics proved vital in the Colonial Pipeline event, several advances in this field are still gearing it for more success.

 From the tighter compliance regulations to the rising attribution concerns, many regulatory bodies are now fully tuned into the idea of using blockchain analytics to prevent fraud and safeguard the finances of the public.
-And in that quest, they’re employing emerging technologies like AI and Machine Learning.
+And in that quest, they’re employing emerging technologies like AI and machine learning.

 That’s not all; they’re also maintaining a balance between security and privacy to ensure compliance with global regulations and the successful catch of any fraudulent user.